INTO-CPS-Association/unifmu/README.md

 The current responsible for the tool maintenance is [Claudio Gomes](https://clagms.github.io/contact/).
 Feel free to reach out for help.

-## How to use the command line interface?
+## How to use the command line interface

 To display the synopsis use the `--help` flag.